Survey calibration for causal inference: a simple method to balance covariate distributions: Proposed approaches

+\textbf{Remark 4}.
+The ATE or QTE estimator based on the CBPS or DPS method is doubly robust if either the outcome or the propensity score is correct.
+If we use the DPS method presented in \eqref{eq-deb2} we assume that $\mathbb{E}(Y|\bX)$ is approximated by step-wise linear regression with steps created by $\alpha$-quantiles through $\bA$.
+The same applies to $p(\bX, \bgamma)$, where $\bA$ is used to add the step-wise linear part to e.g. logistic regression.
+It means that the inclusion of $\alpha$-quantiles makes it possible to approximate non-linear relationships of $Y$ or $\mD$ and $\bX^\circ$ with step-wise linear models.

-In our approach we simply plug a~matrix $\mathcal{X}$ into \eqref{eq-cbps} and follow procedures to estimate $\bgamma$ parameters with a just-identified or over-identified set of equations (e.g. generalised method of moments, empirical likelihood).
+As our method simply involves adding new covariates (like adding higher moments), it is possible to use standard procedures to estimate $\bgamma$ parameters with a~just-identified or over-identified set of equations (e.g. generalised method of moments, empirical likelihood).
 Since we do not change the estimation method itself, any method proposed in the literature can be applied.
-Furthermore, this matrix can be plugged into a high-dimensional setting with variable selection as in \citet{ning2020robust} or the improved CBPS proposed by \citet{fan2016improving}.
+Furthermore, this matrix can be plugged into a~high-dimensional setting with variable selection as in \citet{ning2020robust}, non-parametric CBPS as in \citet{fong2018covariate} or the improved CBPS proposed by \citet{fan2016improving}.
+Our approach is not limited to binary cases but can also be used for multi-category or continuous treatments or longitudinal settings.
+In this way, one can achieve distribution balancing without developing more sophisticated methods than those proposed by \citet{imai2014covariate}.

+The development version of the \texttt{WeightIt} R package currently supports only non-parametric CBPS for binary and multi-category treatments but our approach can be used either by creating matrix $\bA$ independently or by applying our R package \texttt{jointCalib} containing the \texttt{joint\_calib\_cbps} function, which relies on the \texttt{CBPS} package \citep{cbps-pkg}.
+In the next section we verify the DEB and DPS methods in simulation studies.